-Color me surprised when my St. Martin’s Press editor reached out and told me they were rereleasing If You Just Say Yes as a trade paperback with a fresh cover.
+Color me surprised when my former editor at St. Martin’s Press reached out and told me they were rereleasing If You Just Say Yes as a trade paperback with a fresh cover.

-The first version was published in 2005 as a mass market paperback.
+The first version was published years ago as a mass market paperback.
 It had an illustrated cover with shades of purple and pink.
 Back then illustrated covers were all the rage for romance.
 And the trend has returned in a BIG way in romance.

 Oh, by the way, I was a phenom, writing If You Just Say Yes at ten years old. ; )

 It’s been a while, so I had to read again to refresh my memory.
 Here’s the blurb: